 Income taxes: As a limited liability company, the Company's taxable income is allocated to members in accordance with their respective percentage ownership.
-However, a provision for Hong Kong profit tax, China enterprise income tax, China value added tax, and U.S. state income tax for the years ended November 30, 2018, 2017 and 2016, in the amounts of approximately \$40,000, \$44,000 and \$33,400, respectively, has been recorded.
+However, a provision for Hong Kong profit tax, China enterprise income tax, China value added tax, and U.S. state income tax for the years ended November 30, 2019, 2018 and 2017, in the amounts of approximately \$53,000, \$40,000 and \$44,000, respectively, has been recorded.

 Management evaluated the Company's tax positions and concluded that the Company had taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.
-With few exceptions, the Company is no longer subject to tax examinations by the U.S. federal, state, or local tax authorities for years before 2015.
+With few exceptions, the Company is no longer subject to tax examinations by the U.S. federal, state, or local tax authorities for years before 2016.

 Long-lived assets and other intangible assets: The Company acquired certain trademark rights from VOXX in August 2003.
 In connection with the acquisition, VOXX sublicensed its rights in relation to the trademark to the Company and cannot terminate these rights under the terms of the acquisition agreement.
 The Company has accounted for trademark rights as an indefinite lived intangible asset.
 Accounting standards require that intangible assets with indefinite useful lives be tested for impairment at least annually or more frequently if an event occurs or circumstances change that could more likely than not reduce the fair value below its carrying amount.
 When determining the fair value of trademark rights, the Company uses the relief from royalty method which requires the determination of fair value based on if the Company was licensing the right to the trademark in exchange for a royalty fee.
-The Company utilizes the income approach to determine future revenues to which to apply a royalty rate.
 The royalty rate is based on market approach concepts.
 In considering the value of trademark rights, the Company looks to relative age, consistent use, quality, expansion possibilities, relative profitability and relative market potential.
-The Company has performed its annual impairment test for the years ended November 30, 2018, 2017 and 2016 and no impairment was identified.
+The Company has performed its annual impairment test for the years ended November 30, 2019, 2018 and 2017 and no impairment was identified.

 In accordance with accounting standards, the Company reviews its long-lived assets periodically to determine potential impairment.
 If indicators are present, the Company compares the carrying value of the long-lived assets with the estimated future net undiscounted cash flows expected to result from the use of the assets, including cash flows from disposition.
 Should the sum of the expected future net cash flows be less that the carrying value, the Company would recognize an impairment loss at that date.
 An impairment loss would be measured by comparing the amount by which the carrying value exceeds the fair value of the long-lived assets.
-There was no impairment of long-lived assets for the years ended November 30, 2018, 2017 and 2016.
+There was no impairment of long-lived assets for the years ended November 30, 2019, 2018 and 2017.

-Subsequent events: The Company has evaluated subsequent events for potential recognition and/or disclosure through January 31, 2019, the date the financial statements were available to be issued.
+Subsequent events: The Company has evaluated subsequent events for potential recognition and/or disclosure through February 7, 2020, the date the financial statements were available to be issued.

-Note 2 - Fair Value Measurements
+Note 2.
+Fair Value Measurements